datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 ### Deploy frontend

 Unzip the frontend into the `/var/www/html` directory of the SAS Web Server.
-Open the `index.html` and update the `appLoc` attribute - this should point at the root folder in SAS Drive where the Job Execution services will be created.
+Open the `index.html` and update the following:

+- `appLoc` attribute - this should point at the root folder in SAS Drive where the Job Execution services will be created.
+- `contextName` attribute - here you should put the compute context you created in earlier step.

 ### Deploy backend
 The services can be deployed using a hidden menu in Data Controller.
 Navigate to the app, and add `/deploy` to the url.